tonychu805/smartphone_user_clustering/README.md

 ## Summary

-- Introduction: The notebook introduces the objectives and dataset of the data mining assignment.
-It aims to explore and analyze data on smartphone users, apply various data preprocessing techniques, and implement multiple clustering algorithms.
+- Introduction: It aims to explore and analyze data on smartphone users, apply various data preprocessing techniques, and implement multiple clustering algorithms.

 - Exploratory Data Analysis (EDA): The initial steps involve loading the dataset, examining its structure, and conducting descriptive statistics.
 Visualizations like histograms and box plots are used to understand data distributions and relationships.

 - Data Preprocessing: This section covers handling missing values, creating dummy variables for categorical data, and examining outliers.
-Various transformations are applied to prepare the data for modeling.
+Various transformations are applied to prepare the data for modeling, including mean/media/mode imputation, forward/backward fill, and KNN imputation.

 - Clustering Analysis: The notebook explores different clustering techniques such as k-means, hierarchical clustering, DBSCAN, and soft clustering using the Fanny method.
 It includes detailed steps for model training, tuning, and evaluation using visualizations like dendrograms, silhouette plots, and cluster plots.

 - Model Evaluation: Performance of clustering models is assessed using appropriate metrics and visualizations.
 The results are compared to draw insights and conclusions about the data patterns and clusters.

+- Results:

 ## Git Repository content